Transformers Learn Low Sensitivity Functions: Investigations and Implications: Sensitivity and Weak Spectral Bias

 In this section, we theoretically show that transformers with linear attention exhibit (weak) spectral bias to learn lower-order Fourier coefficients, which in turn implies a bias to learn low-sensitivity functions.
-We start with an overview of Fourier analysis on the Boolean cube, sensitivity, and conjugate kernel (CK) and neural tangent kernel (NTK).
+We start with an overview of Fourier analysis on the Boolean cube and sensitivity.